ACloudGuru-Resources/Rapidly_Deploying_IPv6_on_AWS/README.md

 CloudWatchLogsIAMPolicy.json is used when configuring VPC Flow Logs.

+webserver2-index.html is the index.html file that is used in the Windows Web Server 2.

 ## Chapter 6:

 We use an S3 bucket policy to restrict access based on the source IPv6 address.